-Foreign residents living in the Philippines will not only find a diverse expat community, but they will also experience the cultural diversity of the Philippine society.
-Music is a particularly important aspect of Filipino culture and part of daily life in the Philippines, a fact that is expressed in countless local fiestas.
-Often with a religious background, these celebrations are characterized by music and dancing, and you shouldn’t miss the opportunity to participate in one while living in the Philippines!
+Foreign residents and expats living in the Philippines will not only be part of a diverse expat community, but also experience the cultural diversity of local society.
+Music is a particularly important aspect of Filipino culture and part of daily life in the Philippines, as evidenced by the countless local fiestas.
+Often religious in nature, these celebrations involve music and dancing, and you would be amiss to not take the opportunity to participate in one!

-The typical lease in the Philippines has a duration of 12 months, after which the contract can be extended.
-When you rent a place, you are expected to pay the first month’s rent and hand out 11 pre-dated cheques to your landlord to cover the rent of the entire lease.
-Shorter contracts are not common.
-If you are living in the Philippines for only a few months, think about renting a serviced apartment instead.
+The typical lease for upper-end apartments in the Philippines lasts twelve months, and you are usually expected to pay rent for the entire year in advance with postdated checks.
+Shorter contracts are not common for these types of rentals.
+If you will be living in the Philippines for only a few months, think about renting a serviced apartment instead.

-Under the local government code of 1991, the responsibility for health care services was transferred to local government units.
-Now, provincial governments run and administer provincial and district hospitals.
-The governments of different municipalities in turn run rural health units and barangay (village) health stations.
+In 1991, a local government code transferred the responsibility for healthcare services to local government units.
+Now, provincial governments run and administer provincial and district hospitals, and the governments of different municipalities, in turn, run rural health units and barangay (village) health stations.
 The Department of Health, on the other hand, manages specialty hospitals, regional hospitals, and health centers.

-Health services in the Philippines are offered both by the public and the private sector.
-Private providers are predominantly located in big urban areas where they offer a wide range of facilities from pharmacies to maternity centers and hospitals.
+Medical services in the Philippines are offered by both the public and the private sector.
+Private providers are becoming increasingly common and are predominantly located in big urban areas, offering a wide range of facilities from pharmacies to maternity centers and hospitals.
 The public sector is made up largely of three main providers:

-Unfortunately, public primary health facilities are of rather low quality, especial in rural areas.
-Current reforms aim to improve the quality as well as the availability of essential health care for people living in the Philippines.
+Unfortunately, public primary healthcare facilities are of rather low quality, particularly in rural areas.
+Current reforms aim to improve both quality and availability of essential healthcare for people living in the Philippines.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.